billforward/changelog/ui/README.md

 =============

 This is a public record of the BillForward API changelog

+### 2015.100.0

+-   Added in CSV, PDF, and HTML export for invoices
+-   Improved export table Invoices export
+-   Fixed setting Profile and address data for organization
+-   Improved trial information in UI

 ### 2015.75.0

 -   Pagination bug fixed where some records, for example subscriptions in a rate plan, would not paginate!